 About Fair Trade

-Dsenyo is an active member of the Fair Trade Federation.
 Fair Trade is an alternative approach to international trade and is a movement leveraging the power of our everyday consumption to create opportunity for artisans around the world.
 In general, companies and organizations that call themselves "fair trade" commit to following an internationally agreed upon set of principles or core values.
 These principles look at fair trade as a holistic approach making it not only about paying a fair wage, but also building capacity, committing to work with marginalized people who need these opportunities the most, being good stewards of the environment, respecting cultural traditions, working collaboratively and engaging the producers in the decision-making process and developing long-term relationships among other things.
-For a full list of these nine principles of Fair Trade please visit www.fairtradefederation.org.

 Dsenyo makes every effort to use low-impact dyes and sustainable fibers like buriti palm, jute, and organic cotton where possible.
 We reduce waste by composting organic scrap material, and we re-purpose textile remnants for use in other products.
 In our USA operations we always use 100% recycled paper, our marketing materials are printed using soy-based inks and we do as much of our business digitally as possible to avoid unnecessary printing and paper usage.